Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 3. Pi

 Pi AI is a free virtual assistant for beginners who just want someone smart, friendly, and always available to talk to.
 It’s like chatting with a super helpful friend who remembers what you say and gives thoughtful, real-time answers.
-You can use it on the web, your phone, or even desktop.

 Key features